 Always wanted to try your hand at sushi?
 Now’s your chance!
 Venture into new territories with our recipe for Vegetarian Sushi Rolls.
 We’ll walk you through the process and take you step-by-step.
 But first, and most importantly – it all starts with the right rice.
-Make sure to use Mahatma® Short Grain Rice, especially designed for sushi and just about any recipe that requires a bit of molding or reshaping of the rice.
+Make sure to use Mahatma® Short Grain Rice, specially designed for sushi and just about any recipe that requires a bit of molding or reshaping of the rice.

 Now that you’ve got the right rice, all you’ll have to do is prep your veggies and get rolling – literally.